michaelgruczel/machine-learning-tutorial/README.md

 * execute MahoutDataPrepare (this will generate MahoutAssociationLearningExampleOutput.dat - containing the transaction data in a different format and MahoutAssociationLearningExampleMapping.csv - containing the mapping between the item name and the item id
 * $ hadoop fs -put MahoutAssociationLearningExampleOutput.dat MahoutAssociationLearningExampleOutput.dat

+(it can be that you have to use hdfs dfs instead of hadoop fs here)

 execute the algorithm: